 This use case involves two different scenarios based on either a device inference or a network inference.

-4.2.4.2 Device inference
+4.2.4.2 UE-based inference

 The main scenario is to improve the media capture of each UE by using an up-to-date model adapted to the context event.